dreamr/beautiful-ruby-code/readme.md

     end
     ```

-* Favor the use of exceptions for the standard library over
+* Favor the use of exceptions from the standard library over
 introducing new exception classes.

 ## Collections